OmniAb (OABI)

 Share Issuance

-- OmniAb completed a private placement in August 2025, issuing approximately 21.25 million shares of common stock for gross proceeds of about $30 million, with net proceeds of approximately $28 million.
+- OmniAb completed a private placement in August 2025, issuing approximately 21.25 million shares of common stock for gross proceeds of about $30 million, intended for general corporate purposes.

 Inbound Investments